swiftlang/swift-package-manager/Documentation/PackageCollections.md

 The collection's signature cannot be verified due to missing configuration.
 ```

-Users should obtain root certificates from collection publishers and save them to `~/.swiftpm/config/trust-root-certs`.
-The root certificates must be DER-encoded.
+Users can explicitly specify they trust a publisher and any collections they publish, by obtaining that publisher's root certificate and saving it to `~/.swiftpm/config/trust-root-certs`.
+The
+root certificates must be DER-encoded.
+Since SwiftPM trusts all certificate chains under a root, depending on what roots are installed, some publishers may already be trusted implicitly and
+users don't need to explicitly specify each one.

 #### Unsigned package collections